Earn 5% on All Your Spending (2019)

 Many credit cards earn 4-5% or more for purchases in certain bonus categories.

 By signing up for a small collection of cards, you can earn high rewards in many important categories, covering a significant portion of your credit card spending.

-For Ultimate Reward points, the strict "cash out" value is 1.5 cents each.
-However, for the "standard" approach, we value Ultimate Reward points at a higher level (1.7 cents each), due to the ease of redeeming them at typically better values with Hyatt hotels, and the possibility of getting even more value with the right frequent flier redemptions.
+For Ultimate Rewards points, the strict "cash out" value is 1.5 cents each.
+However, for the "standard" approach, we value Ultimate Rewards points at a higher level (1.7 cents each), due to the ease of redeeming them at typically better values with Hyatt hotels, and the possibility of getting even more value with the right frequent flier redemptions.

 If you know that you'll be able to redeem your points for frequent flyer tickets, especially premium cabin redemptions, the goal is simply to maximize the number of points or miles, as shown in the "Miles" column.